Vegan Easter Guide

 Egg-Free “Eggs” for Decorating

-Here’s the thing though: Animals do die for eggs.
+Here’s the sad reality: Animals do die for eggs.
+Lots of them.

 - Unpainted Wooden Eggs

 - Salt Dough Easter Eggs

 Now, let’s talk about what to use to dye these egg-ternatives (sorry, I couldn’t help myself).